zimeg/.DOTFILES/README.md

 ### cloud

-some infrastructure state and setup for shared resources can be managed from the `cloud` directory with `./cloud.sh`.
+infrastructure state and setup for shared resources is managed from the `cloud` directory with `./cloud.sh`.

 ### homebrew